-Heraldo Muñoz was appointed Minister of Foreign Affairs by President Michelle Bachelet.
+Heraldo Muñoz was appointed Minister of Foreign Affairs by President Michelle Bachelet in 2014.

-He has previously served as Assistant Secretary-General of the United Nations, and Assistant Administrator and Regional Director for Latin America and the Caribbean, of the United Nations Development Programme (UNDP), since May 2010 to February 2014.
+He has previously served as Assistant Secretary-General of the United Nations, and Assistant Administrator and Regional Director for Latin America and the Caribbean, of the United Nations Development Programme (UNDP), from 2010 to 2014.

 Dr. Muñoz served as Ambassador-Permanent Representative of Chile to the United Nations, from 2003 to 2010.
 He was the Chairman of the UN Peace-Building Commission, Facilitator of the UN Security Council Reform Consultations (2007-2008), and President of the UN Security Council (2004).
 He was also Chairman of the Commission of Inquiry into the assassination of former Pakistani Prime Minister Benazir Bhutto, appointed by the Secretary General from February 2009 to April 15, 2010.

 Dr. Muñoz has held several positions in the Government of Chile, including Minister Secretary General of Government (2002-2003) in the cabinet of President Ricardo Lagos, Deputy Foreign Minister (2000-2002), Ambassador of Chile to Brazil (1994-1998) and Ambassador of Chile to the Organization of American States (1990-1994).
 He was an active participant in the dissident movement against the Pinochet dictatorship (1973-1989), serving as a leading member of the Socialist Party, co-founder of the Party for Democracy, and member of the Executive Committee of the NO Campaign that defeated General Pinochet in a 1988 plebiscite.